npm/pacote/README.md

 #### <a name="options"></a> `> options`

-##### `opts.digest`
+##### `opts.integrity`

-If provided, pacote will confirm that the relevant `shasum` for each operation's results matches the given digest.
-The call will return `EBADCHECKSUM` if the check fails.
+If provided, pacote will confirm that the relevant integrity hash for each operation's results matches the given digest.
+The call will return `EINTEGRITY` if the check fails.

-Additionally, `pacote.extract` will check the cache before performing any other operations.
+Additionally, `pacote.extract` will use this integrity string check the cache directly for matching contents before performing any other operations.

 ##### `opts.cache`
 ##### `opts.cacheUid`/`opts.cacheGid`